 Let’s imagine a WordPress core, along with themes and plugins, as a machine with many interconnected gears and hooks (in a general sense of this word).
 So, if we want to change or upgrade something in this machine, we can either hang our function on an existing hook or create our custom hook – so it will be executed at the specific point in the overall sequence.

-Hooks can also be compared with checkpoints or bus stops when the bus driver (WordPress) checks at those stops (hooks) if someone needs to be picked up (hooked functions).
+Hooks can also be compared to checkpoints or bus stops, where the bus driver (WordPress) checks at those stops (hooks) if someone needs to be picked up (hooked functions).

 What Are WordPress Hooks?